 The main objective of the RealHOPE project is to identify key challenges in the post-production handling of protein drugs products and verify if these can represent a threat for products' stability and efficacy.
 Following that, the consortium will focus on the generation and implementation of measures to mitigate and improve the handling of protein drug products.
 Training and education for stakeholders, revision of current guidelines (by establishing a dialogue with the main regulatory bodies) and the use of tools to support the preparation and handling of these products in clinical and non-clinical settings will be implemented.
-RealHOPE project will involve three general types of data:
+The RealHOPE project will involve four general types of data:

 - 1) "Interview data" collected from qualitative interviews, focus groups and questionnaires among the stakeholders involved in the day-to-day handling of protein drugs products (e.g., patients, hospital pharmacists, nurses, distributors...). - 2) Data from smart labels.
 They will include a set of environmental tests and parameters, with associated time stamps.
-The data will be anonymised as it will have a label ID associated with it.
-All data is stored on the label and will be downloaded onto an intermediate companion device, which will then send the data to a predefined location and in a predefined format (both of which are to be established). - 3) Data collected from the "In lab simulation studies".
+The data collected via the labels will be pseudonymised as it will have a study participant ID associated with it from the start.
+All data stored on the label at the end of the monitoring period will be downloaded onto an intermediate companion device a study mobile phone and will then be transferred to a secure server within University of Dundee.
+The raw data will be JSON files which will be converted into .CSV files for analysis). - 3) Data collected from the "In-lab simulation studies".
 They will consist mainly of analytical data focussing on the physical and chemical quality of the drug product.
 This will concern data from compendial and purity methods specific to the molecule used in the study.